erdebee/homey-innova-ac/README.txt

-# Innova2.0 AC - Homey app

-Adds support for Innova WiFi connected airco's.
+App for Innova WiFi connected airco's.
 This airco is also rebranded/whitelabeled by `Thermo Comfort`.

 Atleast know to work with the following models (since theyre all rebrands of the same device):